Is Marbella Safe? All Your Questions Answered By a Local

 ➢ Many beaches have lifeguards and SOS stalls to treat minor injuries, and it’s common to see police patrolling the beach promenade day and night.

 ➢ Don’t leave your belongings unattended on the beach.
-If you’re with someone else or a group of friends, make sure one stays in the towel, watching out for your valuables.
+If you’re with someone else or a group of friends, make sure one person stays in the towel, watching out for your valuables.

 ➢ Wear 50 SPF sun cream and apply it regularly.
 The sun is very strong in the summer, and the last thing you want is sunburn.
 Avoid being in the sun at peak hours (between 2 and 5 pm), but if you’re on the beach, take an umbrella or a hat to protect your face.